-This work is a follow-on of [6, 7] where we have studied FIFO strategies under the two-port model, where the master can simultaneously send data to one worker and receive from another.
+This work is a follow-on of [7, 8] where we have studied FIFO strategies under the twoport model, where the master can simultaneously send data to one worker and receive from another.
 In this paper, we study FIFO strategies under the one-port model, where the master can only be enrolled in a single communication at any time-step.
 The one-port model turns to be be more complicated to analyze, because of the additional constraint imposed on the communication medium.
-However, it is also more realistic in practice, and all the MPI experiments reported in Section 3 obey this model.
+However, it is also more realistic in practice, and all the MPI experiments reported in Section 5 obey this model.

-As pointed out, adding return messages dramatically complicates the search for an optimal solution, despite the simplicity of the linear cost model.
+Adding return messages dramatically complicates the search for an optimal solution, despite the simplicity of the linear cost model.
 In fact, we show that the best FIFO schedule may well not involve all processors, which is in sharp contrast with previous results from the literature.

-The main contributions of this paper are the characterization of the best FIFO strategy on a star network, together with an experimental comparison of several FIFO orderings.
-Rather than simulations [6, 7] we perform extensive MPI experiments on heterogeneous platforms.
+The main contributions of this paper are the characterization of the best FIFO strategy on a star network, together with an experimental comparison of them.
+Rather than simulations [7, 8] we perform extensive MPI experiments on heterogeneous platforms.